claimchain/claimchain-simulations/README.md

 ## Download and parse the dataset

-Just run ``make`` from the project root to download and parse the dataset to the _Enron_ directory.
+Just run ``make enron`` from the project root to download and parse the dataset to the _Enron_ directory.

 ## Opening the Notebooks